Subset Selection for Multiple Linear Regression via Optimization: Abstract

 \section{Abstract}

-Subset selection in multiple linear regression is to choose a subset of candidate explanatory variables that tradeoff error and the number of variables selected.
-We built mathematical programming models for subset selection and compare the performance of an LP-based branch-and-bound algorithm with tailored valid inequalities to known heuristics.
-We found that our models quickly find a quality solution while the rest of the time is spent to prove optimality.
-Our models are also applicable with slight modifications to the case with more candidate explanatory variables than observations.
-For this case, we provide mathematical programming models, propose new criteria, and develop heuristic algorithms based on mathematical programming.
+Subset selection in multiple linear regression aims to choose a subset of candidate explanatory variables that tradeoff fitting error (explanatory power) and model complexity (number of variables selected).
+We build mathematical programming models for regression subset selection based on mean square and absolute errors, and minimal-redundancy-maximal-relevance criteria.
+The proposed models are tested using a linear-program-based branch-and-bound algorithm with tailored valid inequalities and big M values and are compared against the algorithms in the literature.
+For high dimensional cases, an iterative heuristic algorithm is proposed based on the mathematical programming models and a core set concept, and a randomized version of the algorithm is derived to guarantee convergence to the global optimum.
+From the computational experiments, we find that our models quickly find a quality solution while the rest of the time is spent to prove optimality; the iterative algorithms find solutions in a relatively short time and are competitive compared to state-of-the-art algorithms; using ad-hoc big M values is not recommended.

 \textbf{Keywords.} multiple linear regression, subset selection, high dimensional data, mathematical programming, linearization